Mature Masculine

 Stay present with what is: Real change starts with seeing clearly what is here now.
 It does not start with trying to be somewhere else or rushing toward imagined futures.

 Let transformation happen: We can invite change, but we cannot force it.
-Create conditions, then let the process unfold according to its own natural intelligence and timing.
+Create conditions, then let the process unfold according to its own intelligence and timing.

 Trust the process: Transformation often feels like loss before it feels like gain.
 Stay with the discomfort.
 That is where the new thing grows.